portainer/portainer-docs/contributing.md

 # Contributing to Portainer Documentation

 We aspire to have all Portainer documentation in one easily accessible location, for past and current releases.
-To see the live version of these docs, please visit our [documentation site] (https://documentation.portainer.io).
+To see the live version of these docs, please visit our [documentation site](https://documentation.portainer.io).

 ## To Suggest Updates